Quadriplegia and Tetraplegia

-There are 7 cervical vertabrae in the neck, but 8 spinal nerves as the spinal nerves exit the spinal cord above the vertabrae.
+There are 7 cervical vertebrae in the neck, but 8 spinal nerves as the spinal nerves exit the spinal cord above the vertebrae.

 The level of injury, otherwise known as a lesion, is the exact point in the spinal cord at which damage has occurred.
-Damage may take the form of scar tissue, or the cord may be compressed due to a damaged vertabrae or intervertabral disc.
-The levels of spinal nerves are determined by counting the nerves from the top of the spine downwards, and these nerves are grouped into four different areas.
-These are the Cervical, Thoracic, Lumbar and Sacral parts of the spinal cord.
+Damage may take the form of scar tissue, or the cord may be compressed due to a damaged vertebrae or inter vertebral disc.
+The levels of spinal nerves are determined by counting the nerves from the top of the spine downwards, and these nerves are grouped into four different area's.
+These are the cervical, thoracic, lumbar and sacral parts of the spinal cord.

 Determining how the spinal cord has been damage is also a consideration when evaluating a spinal cord injury.
 There are two types of lesion, these are a complete injury and an incomplete injury.
 Someone with a complete injury will have a complete loss of muscle control and sensation below their level of lesion.
 An incomplete injury is where maybe only the muscles have been paralyzed, or where there is impaired sensation after a Spinal Cord Injury

-The functionality of a persons body following a spinal cord injury resulting in quadriplegia or paraplegia will depend on the level of injury, and whether the injury was complete of incomplete.
+The degree to which a persons body will work following a spinal cord injury resulting in quadriplegia or paraplegia will depend on the level of injury, and whether the injury was complete of incomplete.
 In order to show what functionality will be possible following a complete spinal cord injury, we have put together the most common abilities for varying degree's of paralysis.
-The age and weight of a person will also have a negative factor on the person's abilities.

-Click the spinal levels below for a comparison of injury levels and abilities.
+Click the spinal cord injury levels below for a comparison of complete injury levels and abilities

 These abilities are not definitive, and slight variations may be present due to body weight, existing medical issues and post injury ageing.